cohstats/coh3-image-extractor/README.md

 3. Check the `scripts\export\logreport.json` for details about conversion results.

+## Extracting map images
+- In Essence editor open file "ScenariosMP.sga"
+- You fill see all the maps
+- Open the map folder and look for the .rtx file
+- Open the image and do export

 ## Known bugs
 * there are some files (39/4479) we cannot convert at the moment.
 Ongoing investigation.